Why do you need cat insurance?

 With our range of cover levels and add-ons, you can be sure you're getting the right insurance to protect you and your cat.

 - Multi-pet discount

 Multi-pet discount is introductory and applies for the first 12 months of the policy.
-Learn more
+Find out more

 - Claim online

 Take the stress out of making a claim with our simple online form.
 Once submitted, we'll aim to deal directly with your chosen vet.
 Make a claim

 Which pet insurance is right for you and your cat?

 A selection of cat cover add-ons are also available.
 These include helping you out with advertising costs, boarding fees and holiday cancellations.
 Learn more and compare cover levels

 Our most affordable cat insurance provides up to £4,000 of cover per condition.
 Each condition is covered for up to 12 months from the date of the first treatment.

 Our highest level of pet insurance provides up to £8,000 towards vet fees per condition, with no time limit on how long you can claim.